ExcellentWish/fur-pet-store/README.md

 Some content has been hidden on mobiles to ensure that there is never any information overload or that the screen is taken up by content not completely required.

 ## Surface
+Animals only see in black and white.
+Myth.
+It was once thought that animals, including cats and dogs, could only see in black and white.
+However, scientists have proven this to be a myth.
+In all animals, including humans, the perception of colour is determined by the presence of cells in the eye called cone photoreceptors.
+Cats and dogs have two kinds of cones, which are sensitive to blue and green light

+Cats and dogs are colour blind.
+Fact.
+To see in full colour as we know it, humans use three cones – red, blue and green.
+However cats and dogs only have blue and green cones.
+This means they have a much more muted perception of colour, which is akin to colour blindness in humans.

+The source of this information is from https://adelaidevet.com.au/pet-library/can-animals-see-colour#:~:text=Fact,to%20colour%20blindness%20in%20humans.

+Which is why you will see the colors red, blue and green throughout my project.

 ## Features